-Orders and payments - All orders should be accompanied by a purchase order number or alternative confirmation via e-mail or a signed proof of the quotation document.
-Order payments should be accompanied by a Payment confirmation (POP - Proof of payment) sent via fax or email.
-Work usually commences once we have received payment confirmation.
-Websites go live and design work are usually released once the balance payment is reflected in our account.
+Work will be scheduled and commences once we have received payment confirmation.
+Websites go live and design work are released once the balance payment is reflected in our account.
 On projects running over to following months, invoices would be submitted on the 20th or closest date thereto of each month for payment before or by the end of such month for work completed.
 Late payments should be arranged beforehand.

-Printing – All design items to be signed off or confirmed in writing ie, email or fax by client before printing process commences, any amendments, changes or alterations after sign-off or confirmation to go to print, will be for the client’s account.
-Digital interactive takes no responsibility in the event of any spelling errors after confirmation of acceptance of artwork for the printing process.
-No refund would be made in the event that the client is not happy with the result of print quality due to layout, spelling errors or whatsoever.
+All design items to be signed off or confirmed in writing i.e., email or fax by client before printing process commences.
+Any amendments, changes or alterations after sign-off or confirmation to go to print, will be for the client’s account.
+Digital Interactive takes no responsibility in the event of any spelling errors after confirmation of acceptance of artwork for the printing process.
+No refund payments would be made in the event that the client is not happy with the result of print quality due to layout, spelling errors or whatsoever.
 It is therefore pertinent that the client sign or confirm final layout for approval to go to print.
-Due to the fact that we are not a printing company and the client requests that we arrange the print work on their behalf, the client accepts all responsibility for any mishaps which might occur.
+Due to the fact that we are not a printing company and the client requests that we arrange the print work on their behalf, the client accepts all responsibility for any mishaps which might occur and which is out of our control.
 We will however endeavor to keep all extra costs to a minimum in the unlikely event of the aforementioned.